 - Availability of diverse patient populations

-- Relationships with DCRI’s Cardiovascular/Metabolic faculty to support bidirectional enrichment of design and analysis of kidney and cardiovascular trials
+- Relationships with DCRI’s Cardiovascular faculty to support bidirectional enrichment of design and analysis of kidney and cardiovascular trials

-EMPA-KIDNEY will study the effects of empagliflozin in CKD patients with and without diabetes
+EMPA-KIDNEY examines the effects of empagliflozin in CKD patients with and without diabetes

-The DCRI will partner with the University of Oxford to investigate the effects of empagliflozin (sold under the brand name Jardiance) on the progression of kidney disease and the occurrence of cardiovascular death in adults with established chronic kidney disease.
+Via a partnership with the University of Oxford, the DCRI is investigating the effects of empagliflozin (sold under the brand name Jardiance) on the progression of kidney disease and the occurrence of cardiovascular death in adults with established chronic kidney disease.
+Empagliflozin has traditionally been used to lower glucose in patients with diabetes, but this study includes both patients with and without diabetes to learn more about the drug's effect on chronic kidney disease.

 Partnerships That Benefit Patients